 The financial stability of every private practice depends heavily on how well the appointment book is managed.
-Unlike the NHS, where missed appointments or Did Not Attends (DNAs) are a large-scale systemic issue, private clinics experience a more immediate impact.
+Unlike large hospital networks, where missed appointments are a systemic issue, private clinics experience a more immediate and localized impact.
 Every unfilled slot results in direct lost revenue and a missed opportunity to treat another patient waiting for care.

 Effective cancellation handling starts with understanding why patients miss appointments, setting clear and consistent boundaries, and using technology to support enforcement.
-This guide focuses on how to handle patient cancellations in clinic settings in a way that minimises revenue loss, supports operational efficiency, and aligns with the high standards of patient care expected by the CQC.
+This guide focuses on how to handle patient cancellations at clinic settings in a way that minimizes revenue loss, supports operational efficiency, and aligns with high standards of patient care and applicable data-protection practices.

 The article will examine how data can be used to identify the underlying causes of cancellations, how automation can reduce missed appointments caused by forgetfulness, and how to design a cancellation policy that is fair, legally sound, and practical to implement.
 By the end, you will have a clear roadmap for turning one of the most frustrating aspects of practice management into a predictable and well-controlled process.